igorkasyanchuk/with_record/README.md

 # with_record

-This gem could DRY your code if you are using "soft deletion" in your application.
+This gem could DRY your code and return association/relation with additioanl records.
+Could be used in case you have form with soft-deleted value.

-The example of problem:
+**The example of problem:**

 You have models 2 models: User and Project.
 User has many projects.
 Project belongs to "assignee" (or author).